technologiestiftung/bezirksregionenprofile_2_0/README.md

 Available content elements:
 * title - healine element
 * text - text block
-* image - image with headline
+* image - image with optional headline
-* barchart - barchart with headline
+* barchart - barchart with optional headline
-* linechart - linechart with headline
+* linechart - linechart with optional headline
 * map-pr - heatmap for all Planungsräume within the current Bezirksregion
-* map-poi - map with markers
+* map-poi - map with markers for current Bezirksregion

 ### Example dataset with all content elements
 ```